UptickNetwork/DID-docs/README.md

 <br>

-Uptick ID Documentation is the documentation hub providing extensive documentation, community resources, and guides for enthusiasts and developers interested in learning about or building solutions using Uptick ID.
+Privado ID Documentation is the documentation hub providing extensive documentation, community resources, and guides for enthusiasts and developers interested in learning about or building solutions using Privado ID.

-The [Uptick ID Documentation](https://devs.polygonid.com) website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator to build optimized websites quickly.
+The [Privado ID Documentation](https://devs.polygonid.com) website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator to build optimized websites quickly.

-## Contribute to Uptick ID Documentation
+## Contribute to Privado ID Documentation

 ### Requirements